 A portfolio of stocks with NVAC at least 5x greater than current market value of the firm produced 19.37% returns annually if the hedging strategy described above was used.
 If the stocks were only held for 4 weeks, the net-net strategy returned -1.31%.

-Key Things to remember for net-net strategy
+Key Things to remember about a net-net strategy

 - Returns are safe from big institutional investors